 Don Lewis (March 26, 1941 – November 6, 2022)

-Don Lewis was a visionary who believes that music makes a difference in the world.
+Don Lewis was a visionary who believed that music makes a difference in the world.
 As a child in Dayton, Ohio, music became Don’s "magic carpet" transporting him out of the projects into a world filled with possibilities of concerts, recordings, and collaborations.
-Don’s career in music has led him to perform in a variety of venues such as Carnegie Hall, touring with the Beach Boys, playing concerts in European Cathedrals, jazz clubs, and school assemblies.
-Don’s music always brings a message of hope, peace, and inspiration.
-In the studio Don has worked with the likes of Quincy Jones, Sergio Mendez, Michael Jackson, Brothers Johnson, and Marvin Hamlisch.
-He also has scored and produced music for television, film, and commercials.
+Don’s career in music led him to perform in a variety of venues such as Carnegie Hall, touring with the Beach Boys, playing concerts in European Cathedrals, jazz clubs, and school assemblies.
+Don’s music brought a message of hope, peace, and inspiration.
+In the studio Don worked with the likes of Quincy Jones, Sergio Mendez, Michael Jackson, Brothers Johnson, and Marvin Hamlisch.
+He also scored and produced music for television, film, and commercials.
 An electronic music pioneer, Don designed LEO (Live Electronic Orchestra) in 1974 and completed the project in 1977 with the help of Richard Bates.
 LEO and Don are credited by Ikutaro Kakehashi as being his "inspiration for MIDI.”
 With a passion for children and arts education, Don began a school assembly program Say "YES" to Music! in 1987.
-Throughout the years, Don has encouraged and inspired thousands of children to include music in their lives and to pursue their dreams.
+Throughout the years, Don encouraged and inspired thousands of children to include music in their lives and to pursue their dreams.

 A feature-length documentary film, Don Lewis and The Live Electronic Orchestra, produced and directed by Ned Augustenborg, was released in February 2023 on PBS.
 The film covers Lewis’s life, career, relationships, and his struggles with systemic racism.
 It explores how Lewis, in the 1980s, was labeled as a "National Enemy" of the Musicians Union partly due to institutional fears regarding the technological advancements that Lewis embraced.
 In order to delve into the history of electronic music, it includes interviews with Quincy Jones, Herbie Hancock, Ikutaro Kakehashi, John Chowning and Alan Kay.